Bassadin/Bassadin/README.md

 Currently:
 - Planning a relaunch of my portfolio site, sometime...
-- Done with my Bachelor's degree! 🎉🎉🎉 Still waiting for my certificate...
+- Starting with my master's degree in Computer Science

 ---